faheemersh/Senior_Design_Dry_EEG_BCI/README.md

 - OpenBCI GUI (from their website)

 ### The guides below will direct you on how to:
-1. Setup the OpenBCI standalone GUI
+1. Setup the standalone OpenBCI GUI
-2. Run OpenBCI GUI
+2. Run the standalone OpenBCI GUI
 3. Run OpenBCI GUI using Processing (if the standalone is buggy)
-4. Setup EEGLAB
+4. Setup and run EEGLAB/BCILAB(devel)

 ### Setting up OpenBCI GUI with Cyton 32-bit 8 chan.
 (Windows 10)
 Note: steps 1-16 of this section copied from this link on OpenBCI in case the link is changed/removed.